In the VoIP environment, it is important to note that there are three data streams, two of which have a noticeable impact on users.

 The IOTA also offers a lot in the area of signaling errors.
 To be able to recognize patterns of signaling errors, the graphic “SIP Methods and Responses” from the VoIP Dashboard shown in Figure 4 is useful.
 If “488 Not acceptable here” were increasingly visible, this would indicate an incompatibility of the codecs, for example.
 In case of “403” error codes, on the other hand, the SIP proxy rejects the request.
 In the case of increased “404 Not found” messages, one can specifically take a look at the Callee URIs in the VoIP Dashboard to identify the erroneous destination numbers or destination domains.
 In the example in Figure 4, some 403 responses are visible.
 These are due to the SIP authentication used and are therefore perfectly fine.

-Figure 4: Graphical representation of the percentage of SIP request methods and associated responses.
+Figure 4: Graphical representation of the total SIP request methods and associated responses.

 In the case of a delayed call setup, the latency data of the signaling could also provide some insight.
 For SIP over TCP, the round-trip time offers a first starting point.
 IOTA can also analyze this.